mennooo/orclapex-ig-set-items/README.md

 # orclapex-ig-set-items
 This plug-in lets you bind APEX page items to Interactive Grid columns and vice-versa.
-Use advanced IG features declaratively.
+A good way to use advanced IG features declaratively.

 ## Demo
 https://apex.oracle.com/pls/apex/f?p=115922:6